Contrasting West Fraser Timber (NYSE:WFG) & UFP Industries (NASDAQ:UFPI)

 West Fraser Timber (NYSE:WFG – Get Rating) and UFP Industries (NASDAQ:UFPI – Get Rating) are both mid-cap basic materials companies, but which is the superior business?
-We will compare the two companies based on the strength of their analyst recommendations, profitability, institutional ownership, valuation, dividends, risk and earnings.
+We will compare the two companies based on the strength of their analyst recommendations, profitability, valuation, institutional ownership, earnings, dividends and risk.

 This table compares West Fraser Timber and UFP Industries’ revenue, earnings per share (EPS) and valuation.